-A tireless advocate of volunteerism, Mrs. Barbara Pierce Bush helped countless charities and humanitarian causes throughout her years in public life, though her primary focus was promoting family literacy.
-Mrs. Bush was the wife of the 41st president of the United States, George Herbert Walker Bush, and mother of the 43rd president of the United States, George W. Bush.
-Mrs. Bush was only the second woman in U.S. history to be both wife and mother of a U.S. president.
-Recognized fondly as the “First Lady of Literacy,” she began championing the literacy cause while in the White House.
-In fact, Mrs. Bush played an integral role in advocating for the passage of the National Literacy Act of 1991.
-She continued to advocate for universal literacy for more than 25 years, and her literacy legacy will live on for many years to come.
+Mrs. Bush was the wife of the 41st president of the United States, George H. W. Bush, and mother of the 42nd president of the United States, George W. Bush.
+Mrs. Bush remains only the second woman in U.S. history to be both wife and mother of a U.S. president.
+Recognized fondly as the “First Lady of Literacy,” she championed the literacy cause while in the White House and played an integral role in advocating for the passage of the National Literacy Act of 1991.

-Mrs. Bush was passionate in her belief that everyone has the right to read.
-She believed that “most of our nation’s problems would be solved if every man, woman and child could read, write and comprehend.”
-With this in mind, she set out to raise awareness across the U.S. about the value of reading and learning, a requisite for having an equal chance to succeed in life.
-Dedicated to breaking the intergenerational cycle of low literacy in America, Mrs. Bush supported programs that enable parents and their young children to learn together.
-In 1989, she founded the Barbara Bush Foundation for Family Literacy, which has awarded more than $50 million to create or expand family literacy programs across the country.
+Dedicated to breaking the intergenerational cycle of low literacy in America, Mrs. Bush supported programs that enable parents and their children to learn together.
+In 1989, she founded the Barbara Bush Foundation for Family Literacy, which has awarded more than $50 million to create and expand programming across the country.

 Mrs. Bush authored two children's books, C. Fred's Story and the best-selling Millie's Book, both of which benefited literacy through proceeds from sales.
 She also wrote the best-selling Barbara Bush: A Memoir and Reflections: Life After the White House.
 In addition to award-winning books, Mrs. Bush has been widely recognized for her legacy of service and unwavering support for the literacy cause, as well as her impact on countless lives touched through her efforts.